 Signal quality complaints should be given directly to your cable company.
 The FCC's rules require cable companies to have a process in place to resolve subscriber complaints on signal quality.
 At least once a year, companies also must notify subscribers of the process for resolving complaints.

 What should I do if my cable company doesn't resolve my complaint?

 Contact your local franchising authority (LFA), which is the local city, county or other government organization that regulates your cable television service.
 The name of the LFA may be on the front or back of your cable bill.
 If this information is not on your bill, contact your cable company or your local town or city hall.

 The FCC's technical rules are generally enforced by the LFA, which is the organization most likely to be familiar with a local system's operation and plant.
 The rules also assist the LFA in judging the cable company's technical performance during the franchise renewal process.
 This process determines whether a cable company can continue to provide cable service to the community.

 Can my cable company temporarily interrupt my service to conduct technical tests required by the FCC?

 Some of the tests cable companies must perform to verify they are within the FCC's standards may require them to temporarily interrupt the service on certain channels.
 These interruptions are generally during off-peak viewing hours and should last no longer than a few minutes.

-Does the FCC require cable companies to deliver a signal that allows me to use my closed-captioned equipment?
+Does the FCC require cable companies to deliver a signal that allows me to view closed-captioned programming?

 The FCC requires cable companies to deliver closed-captioning data intact.
-This requirement allows hearing-impaired subscribers who have closed-captioning decoders to receive written information on the audio portion of the programming.
+This requirement allows hearing-impaired subscribers to receive a visual display of the audio portion of programming on digital television receivers.